nathanemyers-dev/ai-computational-memory/white-paper/solution.md

 Align regulators, governance teams, practitioners, and engineers on the category and effect the streamlined process that allows memory to persist safely across interactions.
 This includes updating internal governance frameworks, adjusting vendor guardrails, and applying supervisory controls that allow safe persistence.
 Consensus enables the industry to treat computational memory as a standard layer within AI decision infrastructure.
 Implementation allows memory to persist safely across interactions without triggering advisory guardrails.

 ## Conclusion
-The solution path establishes computational memory as a governed, non advisory layer that supports continuity, structured reuse, and supervised retention.
+The solution path establishes computational memory as a governed, non-advisory layer that supports continuity, structured reuse, and supervised retention.
 By defining the layer, demonstrating its equivalence to existing non advisory tools, proposing regulatory treatment, and building consensus across stakeholders, the category provides a clear and actionable framework for safe persistence.
 This enables AI systems to operate as stable analytical surfaces and removes the structural barriers that prevent continuity today.

 ______________________
 **Attribution**